Start with Balance

 People who know me will find this to be a hilarious topic.
-Start with Balance is post # 3 in my You have to START to finish series.
-Balance is one of the things I hear everyone talking about these days and I am about as out of whack as they come with the topic of balance.
+Balance is one of the things I hear everyone talking about today.

-I had planned this as part of this series but couldn’t help but hear Jim Connolly speaking to me when I read his post this morning, Have you been working this week?
-Jim also mentions Danny Brown’s post, the Danger of Not Work which also discusses this issue.
-Both of them talk about how when work isn’t “work” to us, we run the risk of never quitting.
+I couldn’t help but hear Jim Connolly speaking to me when I read his post, Have you been working this week?
+Jim also mentions Danny Brown’s post, the Danger of Not Work.
+Both write about how when work isn’t “work” to us, we run the risk of never quitting.

-Both fit me well and have even before the solo focus on Design Resumes this year.
-I can remember way back, probably around 2003 or 2004 when one of my very good friends e-mailed me these words and told me to put them on my computer:
+One of my friends e-mailed me these words and told me to put them on my computer:

 I put them on a post-it and left it there for a few years.
 My friend struggled and still struggles with the same problem himself, so in reminding me, he was reminding himself.